Is Fear of Commitment Ruining Your Relationship?

 Scriptures on Relationships: What Does the Bible Say about Friendship?

-Our lives are made up of a web of relationships – with colleagues at work, at home with parents, siblings and children, with our neighbors, and so much more.
+Our lives are made up of a web of relationships – with colleagues at work, at home with parents, siblings, and children, with our neighbors, and so much more.
 One important type of relationship, which can take different shapes and develop around a variety of interests, is friendship.
+Newport Beach Christian Counseling can provide support and insights to help nurture and strengthen these vital connections.

 Friendships range from the casual acquaintance or former classmate you bump into or “friend” on social media, to the kinds of friendships where you would entrust your life and the lives of your loved ones into their hands.